Nibaron/NSL-Trainee/presentation/javascript-1.md

 -  **Reference (Object) Data Types**.

 ### 1. **Primitive Data Types**
-These are the basic data types in JavaScript, and their values are stored directly.
+These are the basic data types in JavaScript, and their values are stored directly and immutable.

 - **String**: Represents a sequence of characters (text).
   - Example: